DallanQ/lost_ruins_of_arnak/Manual.md

 ##### RESERVE TILES (Page 23)

 The ×3 multiplier tiles are intended for use if you are close to running out of tokens.
 Each token on the tile counts as 3.
 Tokens on the supply board are not intended to be limited.
-> an image of a card featuring the ×3 symbol at the bottom.
+> An image of a card featuring the ×3 symbol at the bottom.

 The other side of the tile is a fear tile.
 If you are supposed to take a *Fear* card when the *Fear* deck is empty, you take a fear tile instead.
 It will be worth -2 points during final scoring.
 Keep the fear tile in your play area.
 If you have a chance to exile a card from your play area, you may exile the fear tile instead.
-> an image of the *Fear* Card with the -2 symbol at the bottom.
+> An image of the *Fear* Card with the -2 symbol at the bottom.

 In playtesting, we needed these tiles only in extremely rare situations.
 Depending on your play style, your group might never need them.